Terkozmoz/pokemon_sim/README.md

 ## Description

-The Pokémon Battle Game is a text-based game that allows players to choose their Pokémon and engage in battles against CPU-controlled opponents.
+The Pokémon Battle Simulator is a text-based game that allows players to choose their Pokémon and engage in battles against CPU-controlled opponents.
 It's a fun and nostalgic recreation of Pokémon battles, even if it's not really finished yet.

 ## Installation